fleboulch/treasure-map/README.md

 ## What could be improve

-- Treasure quest with multiple users (handle collisions)
+- Treasure quest with multiple users (handle collisions) + check unique name for explorers
 - Add additionnal checks on treasure map configuration (a same box should have only one type)

 ## Git history